What happened to standardization?

 This is summed up by this great XKCD:

-Often products just want to add another feature for their unique selling point so create another standard with additional features and support for more use cases.
-The problem with multiple competing standards is that it leads to choice fatigue for people.
-At one point I spent some time trying to choose between Signal vs Telegram but couldn’t work out the best so ended up choosing neither.
+Often products want to add another feature as their unique selling point, so they create another standard with additional features and support for more use cases.
+The problem with multiple competing standards is that it leads to choice fatigue.
+At one point I spent some time trying to choose between Signal and Telegram but couldn’t decide, so I ended up choosing neither.
 This would also be true if trying to pick a standard to use in my app.

-Let’s not forget that often you are trying to create an MVP as fast as possible, so the X that you get is actually delivery speed.
-Often in this case it can be quicker to design a new protocol from scratch rather than doing the research to what already exists.
-Also this means that you won’t have to implement any unneeded features.
+Often in this case, it can be quicker to design a new protocol from scratch rather than research what already exists.
+This also means you won’t have to implement unnecessary features.

 Standards getting hammered over time